Coin Speak: 10 Coin Terms You Need To Know (And They’ll Help You Sound Like A Real Numismatist!)

 • The plastic slab does a good job of protecting coins in a nearly airtight environment for a long time

-However, as mentioned earlier, not all slabbed coins are regarded with respect.
-There are several companies (like PCGS, ANACS, NGC, ICG, PCI, and SEGS) which are generally viewed with esteem by leading numismatists.
+There are several companies (like PCGS, ANACS, NGC, ICG, and SEGS) which are generally viewed with esteem by leading numismatists.
 However, there are literally dozens of other companies that slab coins but have yet to gain any respectable standing in the numismatic arena.
+So be sure to choose a third-party grader that slabs coins very carefully!

 Cull Coin